Inverated/PDF-and-Image-Converter/README.md

 -  Convert JPGs and/or PDFs to a single PDF file (With option to resize all the pages to be the same)

-## Download
+## Download Options
--  Python file if you want to see the badly written code
+-  Python file if you want to see the badly written code from when i just started
 -  Executable file in executable …

+## Executable
+Run the executable, leave the _internal folder alone
 ## Python File
 The following packages must be installed first